j4s0nmo0n/belettetimoree.github.io/_posts/2023-11-01-WSUS-to-ADCS-ESC8.md

 A Group Policy Object is pushed and applied to a group of domain computers that use WSUS server for their updates.
 On each of these computers, the **W**indows **U**pdate **A**uto **U**pdate **Cl**lien**t** binary - wuauclt.exe was used to look frequently for updates by contacting the WSUS server.
 That binary is now [deprecated](https://learn.microsoft.com/en-us/windows-server/get-started/removed-deprecated-features-windows-server-2016).

 We can search and install updates by using [windows settings](https://support.microsoft.com/en-us/windows/update-windows-3c5ae7fc-9fb6-9af1-1984-b5e0412c556a).
-From there, the client computer communicates with WSUS server using HTTP(S) /SOAP XML web service.
+From there, client computer communicates with WSUS server using HTTP(S) /SOAP XML web service.
 Which means all update procedure is done using web service.
 The main endpoints requested (POST) by update clients are /ClientWebService/SimpleAuth.asmx, /ClientWebService/Client.asmx, /ApiRemoting30/WebServices.asmx and interesting requests included in XML are :

 - SyncUpdates : sending a list of currently updates.

 - GetExtendedUpdateInfo: checks for new update ids.

   While responding to GetExtendedUpdateInfo request, WSUS server sends metadata, handlers ( for instance CommandLineInstallation allow to execute Microsoft signed binary with specific arguments), URLs from where to download and even installation note for every new update.

 ### Use of Powershell to find updates

 It is possible for domain servers and computers  to look for update by using Powershell.
+Endpoint /ApiRemoting30/WebServices.asmx is requested updates are installed using WSUS Powershell modules.

 ## WSUS Attack